Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Method

 \subsection{MMIL-Transformer}

-We now present MMIL-Transfromer.
+We now present MMIL-Transformer.
 As shown in Fig.~\ref{fig:Overview}, we first preprocess WSI following the procedure mentioned in Fig.~\ref{fig:Overview}(a), which converts high-resolution WSI to patch embeddings.
-These embeddings are fed into MMIL-Transfromer layers.
+These embeddings are fed into MMIL-Transformer layers.
 In one basic layer, higher-level bags are generated through Alg.~\ref{algo: multi-level bags}.
-MSA is performed within every-level sub-bags, lower-level sub-bags communicate with each other through a merging operation.
 It is worth noting that the higher-level bags are derived from the \(MSG\) tokens obtained from lower-level sub-bags.
 This relationship allows for their reattachment to the corresponding lower-level sub-bags, thereby enabling the implementation of a multi-layer design for MMIL-Transformer.
 Finally, the model will give a prediction to one WSI by performing MLP to the class token \({T_{cls}}\).
-We summarize the whole MMIL-Transformer as Alg.~\ref{algo:MMILT}.
+We summarize the whole MMIL-Transformer as Alg.~\ref{algo:MMIL}.